 Research Interests: Circulatory assist devices; cardiac metabolism

-Research Interests: Tissue engineering and regenerative medicine; biomaterials; biomechanics (tissue mechanics); airway regeneration and reconstruction.
+Research Interests: Tissue engineering and regenerative medicine, biomaterials, biomechanics, pediatric airway disorders

 Research Interests: Neural cardiovascular control during exercise; reflex dysfunction in heart failure; reflex dysfunction in hypertension